 If Someone Else’s Negligence Caused the Crash, Call Us

-Contact the Wilmington personal injury lawyers at Rhine Law Firm, P.C., to begin work with the insurance company that is responsible for covering your bone injuries, pain, and suffering.
+Contact the Wilmington bone injury lawyers at Rhine Law Firm, P.C., to begin work with the insurance company that is responsible for covering your bone injuries, pain, and suffering.
 Bone injuries require a great deal of time to heal, and you need to focus on regaining your life while your skilled attorney secures the compensation that you deserve.
 This could include payments for:

 - Current and future medical bills

 - Pain and suffering

 - Permanent injury or disability

 - Lost wages

 - Punitive damages, if the defendant had “willful or wanton” disregard for your safety

 Don’t wait until you are feeling stressed over lost wages, medical bills, and other expenses as a result of broken bones from a crash.
 Contact Rhine Law Firm, P.C., today at (910) 501-2474 to schedule a consultation to learn about your rights.